puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 4.x API

-This converts a string to a puppet resource.

 This attempts to convert a string like 'File[/foo]' into the puppet resource `File['/foo']` as detected by the catalog.